How did Mary Brown convince college professors to give her nonverbal son Woody two degrees when there’s video proof he can’t spell a single word?

 So you can bet the farm that in every single class, Mary made sure they were seated where nobody could possibly get a visual of where his finger was tapping.

-How possible is it for a parent to fake her nonverbal, severely autistic son through years of college?
+How possible is it for a parent to fake her severely autistic son through years of college?

-A mother determined to present her nonverbal, illiterate autistic son as a successful college student could plausibly manipulate a university system by framing every unusual request as a disability accommodation.
+A mother, determined to present her nonverbal, illiterate autistic son as a successful college student, could plausibly manipulate a university system by framing every unusual request as a disability accommodation.

-Colleges are generally cautious about denying accommodations for fear of violating disability law, especially under the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
+Colleges are cautious about denying accommodations for fear of violating disability law, especially under the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.

 By invoking these protections, she could pressure administrators and faculty to defer to her claims about what her son “needs.”

-Once accommodations are formally approved, professors are often told they must implement them without questioning the underlying medical claims.
+Once accommodations are formally approved, professors are often told they absolutely must implement them without questioning the underlying medical claims.

 Finally, the mother could carefully manage perceptions in the classroom.